daffidwilde/matching/docs/discussion/hospital_resident/definitions.rst

   rank a hospital then that hospital is removed from :math:`H`.

-This construction of residents, hospitals, capacities and preference lists is a game and is denoted by (R,H).
+This construction of residents, hospitals, capacities and preference lists is a game and is denoted by :math:`(R,H)`.
 This game is used to model instances of HR.

 Matching
 ++++++++